 Will the real Batman please stand up?
 In an about turn in sentiment, after the initial shock and faint spells at the news that the other half of Beniffer was to become the masked vigilante, I needed a few moments of reflection and well, consoling.

 “The nerd corner of the internet fainted at the news…” – The New York Times.
-This is not the half of it of course… anyway, of the many messages and tweets I read on this topic, I stumbled on one comment on a discussion forum – he was number 50 something – and these few words served to adequately quell my ill feelings somewhat and provide what may even be a silver lining to this debacle.
+This is not the half of it of course… anyway, of the many messages and tweets I read on this topic, I stumbled on one comment on a discussion forum – he was number 50 something – and these few words inspired this post and served to adequately quell my ill feelings somewhat, to provide what may even be a silver lining to this debacle.
 At the very least, it made me ponder.

 Firstly, the truth of the matter: